mihakralj/pinescript/indicators/cycles/lunar.md

 ## Calculation and Mathematical Foundation

 **Simplified explanation:**
-The Lunar Phase indicator calculates the angular difference between the moon and sun as viewed from Earth, then transforms this angle into a normalized 0-1 value representing the illuminated portion of the moon visible from Earth.
+The Lunar Phase indicator calculates the angular difference between the moon and sun as viewed from Earth, returning both a normalized phase value and precise moon phase detection based on exact angular positions.

 **Technical formula:**